 A VPN for Mac is a VPN connection that can be established from a Mac computer to a VPN server.

-macOS has built-in components that act as VPN clients, and that are able to connect to various types of VPN servers.
-Additionally, macOS supports third-party applications that either extend the Mac OS VPN capacities or independently run as VPN clients.
+macOS has built-in components that act as VPN clients, connecting to various types of VPN servers.
+Additionally, macOS supports third-party applications that extend Mac OS VPN capacities or independently run as VPN clients.

 Why do you need a VPN on your Mac?

 Windows users often use VPNs, but they are equally handy on a Mac.
 Mac owners should use VPNs to cover security and privacy while gaining the ability to access geo-blocked streaming content or Youtube videos.
 Additionally, a VPN may be used, for example, to bypass speed throttling imposed by your ISP (Internet Service Provider) or to protect your torrenting activities.

 Macs don’t often use antivirus software, as Apple systems can defend themselves better when under attack and are not targeted often by malware creators.

-This is however not true for VPNs, and they are just as useful on Macs as they are on Windows.
+However, this is not true for VPNs, and they are just as useful on Macs as they are on Windows.

 How to get a Mac VPN